clashautoloot/Clash-AutoLoot/README.md

 ### Upgrade walls

-This auto upgrades your walls once your storages are full.
+This auto upgrades your walls once your storages are full, spare builder is required.
 Use it if you're running it for longer than 20 minutes!

 ### License key